Human Memory Database

 Dr. Hannah Turner

-Conceived of as a response to the 2016 exhibit “Witness” at New Westminster’s New Media Gallery (Joyce and Duggan 2016), “Witnessing” is a series of three projects developed by students at Simon Fraser University’s School of Interactive Art and Technology (SIAT).
-The projects, including you.got.a.pic?, all address the thematic issues raised in the Witness exhibit, that of human machine communication and mutual surveillance.
+Witnessing is a series of three new media projects developed by cMAS students at Simon Fraser University’s School of Interactive Art and Technology (SIAT).
+Witnessing was conceived of as a response to the 2016 exhibit “Witness” at New Westminster’s New Media Gallery (Joyce and Duggan 2016).
+The three projects, including my own piece you.got.a.pic?, all address thematic issues raised in the original Witness exhibit – that of human machine communication and mutual surveillance.
 Each new media work demonstrated the uneasy marriage of our shared technological fears and desires.
-The project was published as a book, Witnessing, in 2017.

-An installation version of “Witnessing” was shown at the AHVA Gallery at the Audain Art Centre as part of the recent symposium “Under Super Vision” in the Art History, Visual Art and Theory (AHVA) program at the University of British Columbia (UBC).
+An installation version of “Witnessing” was shown at the AHVA Gallery at the Audain Art Centre as part of “Under Super Vision” a symposium held by the Art History, Visual Art and Theory (AHVA) program at the University of British Columbia (UBC).